-(t) USE OF ESTIMATES AND JUDGEMENTS
+(u) USE OF ESTIMATES AND JUDGEMENTS

-The preparation of the financial statements in conformity with Ind AS requires the use of estimates. judgements and assumptions considered in the reported amounts of liabilities (including assets and contingent liabilities) and the reported income and expenses during the year.
+The preparation of the financial statements in conformity with Ind AS requires the use of estimates, judgements and assumptions considered in the reported amounts of assets and liabilities (including contingent liabilities) and the reported income and expenses during the year.
 Future results could differ due to these estimates and the differences between the actual results and the estimates are recognised in the periods in which the results are known/ materialise.